kmoppel/pgbench-tpcc-like/README.md

 # pgbench-tpcc-like

-A more practical approach to the rather scientific TPCC benchmark, to utilize Postgres better for benchmarking and hardware validation purposes.
+A more practical approach to the rather scientific TPC-C benchmark, to utilize Postgres better for the more daily benchmarking and hardware validation purposes.

-**This is NOT an implementation of TPCC workload and should not be referred to as one!**
+**This is NOT an implementation of the official [TPC-C](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) workload and should not be referred to as one!**

 ## The why